 If you just want to make a super simple bra top, this tutorial might be worth checking out.

 Lining your sports bra with firm power net/mesh will make a huge difference when it comes to support.

-Also, join the Sewing Activewear Facebook group if you like.
-Several folks there has made their own sports bra and can offer great advice.
+Also, join my Sewing Activewear Facebook group if you like.
+Several folks, there have made their own sports bra and can offer great advice.